-In addition, under the Separation and Distribution Agreement we will enter into with Verint in connection with the spin-off, the parties have agreed to certain other indemnification arrangements with respect to litigation claims and liabilities allocated in the spin-off.
-Our liabilities in this regard are reflected on our historical Combined Balance Sheets as of January 31, 2020 and 2019.
-For more information, see "Item 7.
-Major Shareholders and Related Party Transactions-7.B.
-Related Party Transactions."
+In addition, under the Separation and Distribution Agreement we entered into with Verint in connection with the spin-off, the parties have agreed to certain other indemnification arrangements with respect to litigation claims and liabilities allocated in the spin-off.
+Our liabilities in this regard are reflected on our historical Combined Balance Sheets as of January 31, 2021 and 2020.